MNKYlab/wordpress-demoplugin/README.md

 # WordPress Demo Plugin

-Intended as a boilerplate/demo/whatever for building WordPress plugins.
-Uses PHP7 & OOP.
+Intended as a boilerplate/demo for building WordPress plugins.
+Uses PHP7 & OOP with autoloading classes.

-We use this do develop custom WordPress plugins over at [MNKY lab](https://mnkylab.com).
+We use this do develop custom WordPress plugins over at [MNKY lab](https://www.mnkylab.com).